 Playing guitar chords - making it a bit easier

-Guitar chords can be difficult for many beginning guitarists.
+Guitar chords can seem difficult for many beginning guitarists.
 You feel like there are thousands of them and they are impossible to memorize and play.
-But for most popular music you don't really need that many chords, actually you can perform credibly and make a living with just 4 chords!
-But of course, the more you learn about them the better guitarist you will be.
-And after a while you'll start to understand how to actually build other chords too.
+For most popular music though you don't really need that many chords; you can actually perform credibly and make a living with just 4 chords!
+But of course, the more you learn about them the better guitarist you become and after a while you'll start to understand how to actually build chords too.

 Study a chord from the chord diagram.
 Put your fingers on the right frets, look at them, play the chord and listen to the sound.
 Then take your hand off.
 Without checking the diagram, try to remember where each finger was.
 Place them on the fretboard and play the chord again.
 Does it sound the same?
 If not, check the diagram again.

 At first it might be hard to get a good sound on a certain chord.
 There can be many reasons why it doesn't sound right or get accepted in the game:

 - First always check that your fingers are on the right frets on the right strings.
 It's easy to make mistakes there even when you're an advanced guitarist.

 - Make sure you don't mute any string that should be ringing.
 Play each string separately and listen to the sound.
 If you are muting a string with another finger then try to adjust your wrist or thumb position.
 You should try to have your hand arched, not lying flat on the fretboard.
 Note also that your fingernails must be short so that you can fret with your fingertips and minimize the area of contact.

 - If a note is buzzing, adjust the position of the finger.
 Playing too far away from the fret requires more power, so always aim to play as close as you can.
 With some chords, especially the A major, it's hard though.